 All toiletries, perfumes and non-radioactive medicines are allowed on board in quantities not exceeding 0.5 litres/0.5 kg (1 lb) per item, up to a total of 2 litres/2 kg (4 lb) per passenger.

 Aerosols must be protected by a cap or other suitable means to prevent inadvertent release of the contents.

-Electronic devices (watches, calculators, cameras, mobile phones, laptops, camcorders, etc.) containing lithium cells or batteries, for personal use, may be carried in your hand baggage, hold baggage (ATR flights only) or on your person.
+Electronic devices (watches, calculators, cameras, mobile phones, laptops, tablets, camcorders, etc.) containing lithium cells or batteries, for personal use, may be carried in your hand baggage, hold baggage (ATR flights only) or on your person.

 On Twin Otter and Beechcraft flights, they may be carried in the cabin only.

 Spare batteries must be protected individually to prevent short-circuit, and may be carried in your hand baggage or on your person only.

 Heat-producing articles such as underwater torches or soldering irons are accepted as hand or hold baggage, on condition they were notified at the booking stage.
 Batteries must be removed.

 Alcoholic beverages are allowed on board, provided they are in their retail packaging and in containers of less than 5 litres.
 They must not exceed 70% alcohol by volume (70 proof) and are restricted to 5 litres per person.